voodoo12345/credits-docs/source/transactions.rst

             try:
                 balances = state["credits.test.Balances"]
                 balances[self.addr_from] -= self.amount
-                balances[self.addr_to] += self.amount  # addr_to gets a default value of 0 if it doesn't exist.
+                balances[self.addr_to] = balances.get(self.addr_to, 0) + self.amount  # addr_to might not exist.
                 return state, None  # return the new state.

             except Exception as e:
-                return None, e  # Something went really wrong, don't apply.
+                return None, e.args[0]  # Something went really wrong, don't apply.

-        def hash(self, hash_provider):
-            return hash_provider.hexdigest(stringify.stringify(self.marshall()))

 You can find this example in balance_transform.py_.

 .. _balance_transform.py: https://github.com/CryptoCredits/credits-common/blob/develop/examples/balance_transform.py

 In this example ``verify`` method references to *now or in future*, this is because of the way the ``verify`` and ``apply`` logic is working in conjunction with the unconfirmed transactions pool.
 The ``verify`` is called against current global state once the transaction is trying to be onboarded, and if it passes (i.e. doesn't return an error) - the transaction is onboarded into node's unconfirmed transaction pool.
 However at this point, the ``apply`` is not yet invoked.
 Once the node will attempt to put the transaction into a block it will call the transform's ``apply`` method, and that method may have it's own additional verification logic.
 For example, the simplest case can be the proof's nonce check.
 In the transaction's ``verify`` method the nonce expected to be equal or greater than the current nonce recorded in the global state.
 That mean the nonce can be just next one in line, or far greater than the one in global state.

 However, the ``apply`` logic by default requires transaction nonce to be exactly equal to global state, so the transaction with nonce far off will fail to apply.
 In this situation, the transaction that will successfully ``verify`` but will fail to ``apply`` will hang in the unconfirmed transactions pool until the time for it will come, or until ``verify`` itself will fail and the transaction will be discarded.

-Understanding these nuanced mechanics allows creating customised behaviours with complex future dependencies and delayed execution.
+Understanding this nuanced mechanics allows creating customised behaviours with complex future dependencies and delayed execution.

 .. _proof:

 Proof
 ^^^^^

 A Proof is an :ref:`Applicable <interfaces-applicable>`, and :ref:`Marshallable <interfaces-marshallable>` object.
 Proofs are stored within a Transasction and are constructed with an autoincrementing nonce, a resolvable address and a challenge to sign (typically the hash of a transform).
 The perpose of a Proof is to provide the cryptographic security and authorization that a Transform may be applied to the Blockchain.

-It is important to note that a Proof is a single-use construct: Every a proof is constructed in releation to an address' nonce.
+It is important to note that a Proof is a single-use construct: every a proof is constructed in releation to an address' nonce.
 This is easily achieved by tracking the nonce of every address you generate proofs for locally within your client application.
 A Proof should only be applicable when it's address' nonce is equal to the nonce stored in state.
 Once the ``apply`` has succeeded, the nonce is incremented and the process repeats.
 This both provides per-address ordering and one-time use.

 Once constructed a Proof is *unsigned* and it's ``sign`` method must be called with a ``signing_key`` to generate a ``verifying_key`` and ``signature``.
 Once signed a Proof is now considered valid as during it's ``verify`` call it will attempt to convert the ``verifying_key`` into an address.
 This address will be compared to the address the Proof was constructed with.

 When Proofs are onboarded to the Node as a part of Transaction, they are verified against State to check that a Signature exists as well as any proof specific ordering is valid.
 If a Proof is onboarded in an unsigned state it's parent Transaction will be discarded.

 Note: This is not a *complete* Proof example, it has been reduced to show *just* the verify, apply, and sign logic.
 If you need a working example you should import ``credits.proof.SingleKeyProof`` from the Common Library and use that.

 .. code-block:: python
    :linenos: